dicarlolab/mkturk/public/mkturk/readme.md

 AutomatorStage: Stage number if Automator=1

 CorrectItem: Index of the correct item on each trial

+EndTime: End of trial, time is recorded when either reward delivery or punish timeout promise is fulfilled.

 FixationGridIndex: Fixation grid location on each trial.